Audio-AGI/WavJourney/README.md

 This repository contains the official implementation of "WavJourney: Compositional Audio Creation with Large Language Models".

-Starting with a text prompt, WavJourney can create audio content with engaging storylines encompassing speech, music, and sound effects.
+Starting with a text prompt, WavJourney can create audio content with engaging storylines encompassing lifelike speech in context, emotionally resonant music compositions, and impactful sound effects that enhance the auditory experience.

 <p align="center">
   <img align="middle" width="800" src="assets/WavJourney.png"/>